Washoe County Detention Center Inmate Resources

 Legal Help For Inmates: Frequently Asked Questions

 Northern Nevada Legal Aid cannot help prisoners with any criminal legal matter.
-We can, however, provide information and resources about a wide variety of civil legal matters, such as family law and power of attorney issues.
+We can, however, provide information, a civil rights packet, and we provide a notary service for power of attorney needs.

 Because we are not criminal defense lawyers, we cannot bail you out of jail or even advise you on how the bail process works.
 We can, however, provide the contact information for your attorney, the court relevant to your case, or a list of bail bond companies that may be able to help.